 Still researching if this is the right step for you?
 You might find our list of further reading about inclusive employment helpful.

-We’ve made a list of online reading about employing people with learning differences.
+We’ve made a list of online reading about employing Neurodivergent young people – such as those with autism.
 Download it below (PDF).

 Tips and tricks for sustainability